FuturumTech/Security-Engineer-SOC-Analyst/README.md

 ### **Cybersecurity & Digital Forensics (BSc, Technological University Dublin)**

 📌 **[Conti Ransomware Analysis – Longitudinal Study]**
-- Conducted a detailed analysis of the **Conti ransomware family** from 2020-2024, identifying **code evolution and evasion techniques**.
+- Conducted a detailed manual and automated analysis of the **Conti ransomware family** from 2020-2024, identifying **code evolution and evasion techniques**.
 - Developed **YARA rules** for malware detection and mapped behavior to the **MITRE ATT&CK framework**.
 - Utilized **FlareVM, Remnux, INetSim, and FakeDNS** in a secure malware analysis lab.